 This butter and oil-based cake stood out to me thanks to its use of melted (instead of creamed) butter, 3:2 ratio of butter to oil, and use of orange extract in the frosting.
 Thanks to the melted butter, this was a super easy cake to throw together!
 You can also thank Liz for pointing us in the direction of Americolor gel coloring, which she prefers for its lack of taste.

-Once again, I liked the cake crumb on this–soft and ever-so-slightly crumbly (some called it cornbread-like; I didn’t find it to be quite that coarse).
+Once again, I liked the cake crumb on this.
+It’s soft and ever-so-slightly crumbly–some called it cornbread-like, but I didn’t find it to be quite that coarse.
 Flavor-wise, it just tasted sweet to me, lacking a bit in cocoa flavor (not surprising since this only calls for 2 tablespoons of cocoa) and other flavor complexity.
 However, I LOVED the frosting!
 The tiny bit of orange extract adds a zing of citrus that was subtle but refreshing.
 I slightly prefer lemon juice in my cream cheese frosting, but this was an interesting variation.

 - Frosting was sweet, with a tart surprise at the end.
 Not a strong cream cheese flavor which is typical.
 Cake was dry, but flavor was okay